Convex-Dev/convex.cljc/project/run/README.md

 ## Usage

-Install latest release on your system.
+Install [latest release](https://github.com/Convex-Dev/convex.cljc/releases/tag/run%2F0.0.0-alpha3) on your system.

-Native version is highly recommended, a jar file is provided in case your operating system is not supported.
+Native version is highly recommended, but a jar file is provided in case your operating system is not supported.

 Assuming binary is executable and available on your path as `cvx`: